We are our father’s sons.

 To whom it may concern,

-Beyond the current overreaches, every freedom-loving American can name a dozen plus other ways our government has sought to violate their oaths of office and usurp their power.
 But we are a virtuous people who love peace and are patient with our fellow countrymen.
 We have borne many injustices and weathered many persecutions.
-Through it all, what has held these evildoers at bay is their fear that if they go too far, we will rise up in revolt.
-The ruling elite’s fear of the largest armed body in history, the American people, has blocked the road to serfdom that so many other nations have slid down.
+Through it all, we have held these evildoers at bay by their fear that if they go too far, we will rise up in revolt.
+It is the ruling elite’s fear of the American people that has blocked the road to serfdom that so many other nations have slid down.

 The way of Peace is to Make Ready.